manthan2305/2025/_posts/2025-04-28-distill-example.md

     font-size: 16px;
   }
 ---
+The paper "Compositional Generative Inverse Design" introduces CinDM, a novel framework for inverse design using diffusion models.
+By composing generative models for system subcomponents, CinDM achieves superior generalization to complex, out-of-distribution designs.
+It demonstrates effectiveness in tasks like N-body interactions and multi-airfoil optimization, paving the way for innovative, scalable engineering solutions.

 ## Introduction

 Engineering design involves solving complex optimization problems to innovate systems such as aircraft wings or mechanical components.
 Traditionally, **forward design** entails predicting the behavior of a system from given inputs, while **inverse design** seeks inputs that yield a desired outcome.
 The latter has applications in fields like aerospace, nanotechnology, and materials science, where it aids in achieving optimized designs under stringent constraints.